Skip to Main Content

 How will my child’s care team tell me about my options for staying awake?

 A child life specialist is also available to speak with you about options.
-You can also talk to your anesthesia care team the day of your procedure.

-Ask questions and discuss your options with your care team for all care-related decisions.
+We encourage you to ask questions and discuss your options with your care team for all care-related decisions.
 Ongoing communication is important.
 You can change your mind or choose different options at a later date.

 How will the care team know if my child is able to stay awake for a scan or procedure?